A comforting and nourishing one-pot cabbage roll soup that’s vegan, delicious, and flavorful in all the right ways.

 Growing up, I always looked forward to my Aunt’s Ukrainian cabbage rolls (holubtsi) on Thanksgiving.
 It was my favorite part of our entire meal.

-Cabbage rolls are in my top ten favorite meals of all time.
-But I don’t always have the time to prepare them as it is a lengthier process.
-As an alternative for busy days, I started making cabbage roll soup.
+Cabbage rolls are one of my favorite meals, but I don’t always have the time to prepare them.
+So, as an alternative, I started making this vegan cabbage roll soup.
+It's a recipe I come back to again and again.

-When I make this soup, I make sure to dice the veggies ahead of time with meal prep.
+When I make this soup, I like to dice the veggies ahead of time for meal prep.
 It makes this soup come together fast.

 - It’s satisfying